Relintai/entity_spell_system/README.md

 # Entity Spell System

 An entity and spell system for the GODOT Engine, that is usable for both 2d, and 3d games.
-The main purpose of this module is to handle spells, auras, and most entity-related things like spawning, items, inventory, contaiers, vendors, interaction, targeting, equipment (+ visuals), loot, crafting, talents, pets, npcs, etc ...
+The main purpose of this module is to handle spells, auras, and most entity-related things like spawning, items, inventory, containers, vendors, interaction, targeting, equipment (+ visuals), loot, crafting, talents, pets, npcs, etc ...

 The module supports networking.
 It is designed to be authoritative, so players shouldn't be able to cheat by design.